yugonline/cliNotes/README.md

 - **Sentiment Trends**: Track how your feelings about coding and projects evolve over time
 - **Topic Analysis**: Understand what subjects you've been most engaged with

-### Natural Language Insights
+### Keyword-based Insights
-- **Query Your Journal**: Ask questions like "How do I feel about React?" or "What challenges did I face last month?"
+- **Query Your Journal**: Search your journal entries using keywords.
-- **Pattern Recognition**: AI identifies recurring themes and emotional patterns in your entries
+- **Pattern Recognition**: AI identifies recurring themes and emotional patterns in your entries based on keywords.
-- **Contextual Search**: Find entries not just by keywords, but by emotional context and meaning
+- **Contextual Search**: Find entries by keywords, sentiment, or topics.

 ## Design Principles